8 Rules for Clean Eating

 What is Clean Eating?

 Clean Eating is eating mostly whole, unprocessed real foods and being mindful of the path the food has taken to get to your plate.
-In other words, eating food in its most natural form, i.e. vegetables, fruits, nuts and grains.
+In other words, eating Organic Food Products in its most natural form, i.e. vegetables, fruits, nuts and grains.

 How do I start Clean Eating?